 This page is designed to provide you with the steps required to get your Organisation up and running with Chintaro Cloud.
 It also covers System Updates and how to access Chintaro Support.

-Getting your business started with Chintaro involves these steps:
+Getting started with Chintaro involves these steps:

 This article also contains information on: